Show All Answers

 Shut-off day varies month-to-month.
 Please refer to the utility cutoff calendar for the current months' cutoff date.

-The city does not estimate water consumption.
+The city does not estimate water consumption; water meters are read on a monthly basis.

 It is not unusual to see the same amount of water consumption on your bill for consecutive months because water consumption is billed in increments of 100 cubic feet (approx. 748 gallons).